 For me, some of these looked like –

-- More and more people trusting me with their stories,
+- More and more people trust me with their stories,

-- Amazing online mentors that keep popping up and helping the blog grow with their awesome advice,
+- Amazing online mentors keep popping up and helping the blog grow with their awesome advice,

 - Higher quality collaborations and more diverse opportunities,

 - Getting more genuine feedback for the work I was doing,

 - Noticing a momentum in my own growth, as I continue to push through my limiting beliefs about myself,

 - Being able to serve a bigger demographic from around the world and learning from such a diverse group of people,